drs-ss/redmine-gitolite/README.rst

 .. code:: ruby

-    hello redmine_redmine, this is gitolite v2.3.1-0-g912a8bd-dt running on git 1.7.2.5 the gitolite config gives you the following access:
+    hello redmine_gitolite_admin_id_rsa, this is gitolite v2.3.1-0-g912a8bd-dt running on git 1.7.2.5 the gitolite config gives you the following access:
         R   W  gitolite-admin
         @R_ @W_ testing